Review and road test of the Skoda Octavia Estate

 The Estate body style measures in at the same 4.69m length figure as the equivalent hatch, which makes this latest version 22mm longer than its direct predecessor and 15mm wider.
 That means 30-litres more boot space and more generous passenger room.
 Actual boot capacity is therefore bigger than ever - 640-litres is claimed before you start folding seats.
+If you do that, then 1,700-litres of space can be freed up.
 Visually, you'd certainly recognise this as an Octavia Estate if you'd owned one before, but the car now looks a little more mature and sophisticated and features full-LED headlights as standard.
 LED lighting also features in the wider, thinner rear lamps.

 Where work was needed on this model line though, was in the cabin.
 Skoda interiors have always been smart and functional but a little dull.
 This one could almost fool you that you were sitting in a VW Passat Estate, which is another way of saying that quite a big step forward in perceived quality has been now made.
 Softer-touch plastics, much more chrome trim and configurable LED ambient lighting all now feature and the new two-spoke multi-function steering wheel looks smart too.
 As is the current fashion, a digital instrument binnacle display is available, this one 10.25-inches in size.
 It's complemented by your choice of centre-dash screen; there are four choices, a base 8.25-inch monitor, then, if you can afford more, three 10-inch displays of varying functionality.